 I very much encourage you to sign-up for office hours.
 You may also just "stop-by" my office during office hours and if I don't have another student scheduled, I'll be happy to talk with you.
 Office hours are a good time to just introduce yourself, to talk about ideas that you find particularly engaging or difficult, or to discuss problems that you may be having in the course.
-My office hours are held on Mondays 11am-noon & Fridays 12:30-2:30pm.
-You may sign up at https://dharding.youcanbook.me.
 Your GSI will also hold office hours.